Phune23/Phune23/README.md

 Developer, Designer
 -------------------

 * 🌍  I'm based in Ho Chi Minh, VietNam
-* 🖥️  See my portfolio at [Phune23](https://my-portfolio-production-6095.up.railway.app)
+* 🖥️  See my portfolio at <a href="https://my-portfolio-production-6095.up.railway.app" target="_blank">Phune23</a>
+* 💻  Check out my React projects at <a href="https://react-playground-production.up.railway.app" target="_blank">React Playground</a>
-* ✉️  You can contact me at [phutranbs23@gmail.com](mailto:phutranbs23@gmail.com)
+* ✉️  You can contact me at <a href="mailto:phutranbs23@gmail.com" target="_blank">phutranbs23@gmail.com</a>
-* 🧠  I'm learning Frontend Developer
+* 🧠  I'm learning Frontend Development with a focus on React.js
-* ⚡  Code and Code
+* 🔧  Practicing with components, state management, and responsive design
+* ⚡  Passionate about turning ideas into interactive web experiences

 ### Skills